alex-moreno/ACSF-users-list/README.md

 composer install
 ```

 Add your secrets file.
-Rename secrets-sample.php and add your settings:
+Rename secrets-sample.php to secrets.php and add your settings:

 ```
 // URL of a subsection inside the SF REST API; must end with sites/.